Jayabharathi18/AI-chrome-extension-project/README.md

 # AI Chrome Extension Project

-This project is a simple AI-based Chrome Extension built using HTML, CSS and JavaScript.
+This is a simple and lightweight AI-based Chrome Extension built using HTML, CSS, and JavaScript.

-## Features
+## 🌟 Features
-- Clean and simple user interface
+- User-friendly interface
+- Works directly inside Chrome
 - Lightweight and fast
-- Works directly inside Chrome
-- Easy to load and test
+- Built with basic web technologies

-## Technologies Used
+## 🛠️ Technologies Used
 - HTML
 - CSS
 - JavaScript
-- Chrome Extension Manifest
+- Chrome Extension Manifest (manifest.json)

-## How to Run
-1. Download the project files
-2. Open Chrome and go to: chrome://extensions
-3. Turn ON *Developer Mode*
-4. Click *Load Unpacked*
-5. Select the project folder
-6. The extension will be added to your Chrome browser

-## Project Structure
+## 📁 Project Structure
 - index.html
 - style.css
 - script.js
 - manifest.json
 - icons/ (if available)

+## ▶️ How to Install and Use
+1. Download the project files
+2. Open Chrome and go to: chrome://extensions
+3. Turn ON *Developer mode*
+4. Click *Load unpacked*
+5. Select your project folder
+6. The extension will appear in your Chrome toolbar

-## Author
+## 👤 Author
 Jayabharathi